-Setting national goals to bolster patient safety with electronic health recordsNovember 7th, 2012 in Health /
+Setting national goals to bolster patient safety with electronic health recordsNovember 7, 2012 in Medicine & Health / Health

 Electronic health records (EHRs) are expected to improve patient safety, but they themselves can present challenges for which health care providers must be prepared.
 Experts at The University of Texas Health Science Center at Houston (UTHealth) and Baylor College of Medicine (BCM) have proposed a framework to help develop new national patient safety goals unique to electronic health record-enabled clinical settings.